ndrwbrwn/ndrwbrwn.github.io/src/content/blog/teensy-forkbomb.md

 First post?
 Wow.
 Anyway, I wanted to know what happens when you set off a really really small forkbomb.
 So I made one.
 Credit to [this excellent tutorial](https://www.muppetlabs.com/~breadbox/software/tiny/teensy.html), which pointed me in every direction I wanted to go.

 # Huh?
 I was bored.
-I'd just finished studying CSSE2310, which is infamous for resulting in accidental forkbombs.
+I'd just finished studying my uni's introductory Systems Programming course\*, which is infamous for resulting in accidental forkbombs.
 If a program was so small that it didn't really have anything to copy or anything to setup, would it even have much of an effect as a forkbomb?

 As it turns out, it kinda doesn't.

+\*Astute readers may notice that this means I took 2 years to write this blog post, to which I say... uhhh... no comment.

 ## The actual code
 There's a mild story here about how I traipsed around the `elf.h` include file reading about how 64-bit executables work, but honestly, it's nothing that breadbox's tutorial (linked above) doesn't already cover.
 Go check that out if you're curious about how this stuff works, it's really good!